NGPVAN/job-descriptions/software engineer.md

 You don't have to fit all of these bullets, but if you don't fit any of them this is probably not the right job for you

-* Demonstrated contributions to the open source community (such as through an active GitHub account)
 * Working knowledge of web scalability problems and common solutions
-* Experience with C# and ASP.NET (bonus points for MVC 4+ and Web API)
+* Experience with C# and ASP.NET
-* Strong Javascript skills - Angular experience is great
+* Strong Javascript skills
 * Great communication skills

 About Us